James M. Baxter Terrace

-The James M. Baxter Terrace Housing Projects was a public housing facility in Newark, New Jersey.
+The James M. Baxter Terrace was a public housing complex in Newark, New Jersey.
 Named after James M. Baxter, it was opened in 1941.
 It was closed and demolished in 2009 due to social and financial neglect.
-The housing was replaced in 2012 by 90 apartments known by the name of Baxter Park.
+The housing was partially replaced in 2012 by 90 apartments known by the name of Baxter Park.

 Origins

 Under the Federal Housing Act, the Newark Housing Authority was created in 1937.
 The Housing Authority was tasked with creating affordable housing for low income residents.
 When the first contracts were signed between the Federal Housing Authority and the city of Newark, Baxter Terrace was among the first projects to be built.
-The facility was named after James M. Baxter, the principle of the first high school for Black students in Newark.
+The complex was named after James M. Baxter, the principal of the first high school for Black students in Newark.

 Years in operation

 One of the first public housing facilities in the United States, Baxter Terrace was open for 68 years.
 Through the 1950s, Baxter Terrace remained the only majority Black housing project in Newark.
 The 14 acres of housing was informally segregated, with Black people living on one end, and whites on the other.

 Many early residents took pride in the community, with one father being cited as writing a theme song for it.

 A group of teenagers who sang in the Baxter Terrace recreation hall went on to become the Monotones, a doo-wop group.